 The Foundation has consistently retained long-term donors.
-One of which gives in excess of \$85,000 annually and another which gives in excess of \$56,000, representing more than 17 percent and 12 percent of revenues, respectively.
+One of which gave \$105,000 and another which gave \$55,000, representing more than 22 percent and 12 percent of public contributions and grant revenues, respectively.
 Loss of such a donor in the near-term could cause a significant reduction in the Foundation's ability to support the nursing program.